Iotic-Labs/iotics-grpc-client-ts/README.md

 # Iotics gRPC-Web
-A JavaScript/TypeScript browser client for doing calls to Iotics API.
+A JavaScript/TypeScript client for interacting with Iotics API.

 ## Usage